Get started¶

 We setup a class to declare the node.
 The name of the class will be the default

-name of the node (just as when you call rospy.init_node('<name>')
+name of the node (just as when you call rospy.init_node('<name>').
+The

 class uint_counter(Node):